patilankita79/ModernJavaScript/README.md

 6. let keyword works very similar to var
 7. variables defined with const cannot be reassigned.
 They can be mutated but cannot be reassigned (in case of reference datatypes -> array, objects)

+- let gives block scope local variable whereas var provides global scope
+- Hence, with let we can limit the scope of a variable

 <hr>

 # ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Datatypes